conradakunga/Blog/_posts/2026-06-24-installing-net-11-preview-on-macos.md

     - .NET 11 Preview
 ---

-[.NET 10](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-10/overview) was released last year and work is in progress on **.NET 11**, due for release this year.
+[.NET 10](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-10/overview) was released last year, and work is in progress on **.NET 11**, due for release this year.
 As a reminder, there is an [annual release cycle](https://dotnet.microsoft.com/en-us/platform/support/policy) for .NET (a [topic](https://www.c-sharpcorner.com/blogs/understanding-lts-vs-sts-in-net-choosing-the-right-support-model-for-your-project) of [hot](https://dev.to/ismcagdas/what-net-10-lts-means-for-enterprise-applications-2cdh) [debate](https://www.evincia.co/dotnet-release-cycle.html)).

-Time has come to see what's coming, so I wanted to install the latest version of the SDK.
+The time has come to see what's coming, so I wanted to install the latest version of the SDK.

-I am using the work of [isen-ng](https://github.com/isen-ng/homebrew-dotnet-sdk-versions) to support having multiple versions of the SDK on my primary machine running in [macOS](https://en.wikipedia.org/wiki/MacOS) 15.
+I am using the work of [isen-ng](https://github.com/isen-ng/homebrew-dotnet-sdk-versions) to support having multiple versions of the SDK on my primary machine running [macOS](https://en.wikipedia.org/wiki/MacOS) 15.

 **.NET 11** is available in **preview**.